Favorite Places: Nervous Nellie’s on Deer Isle

 After a trip down south, Beerit’s has added a multi-cultural touch to his village with Red’s Lounge, a bona fide musical road house.
 Really, you must see it—and hear the music in this joint.

-In the self-serve tea room, you also can have tea, coffee or other sweets—which of course you’ll want to slather with jam.
-There’s also a tasting bar for the jams.
-Don’t be surprised if you end up purchasing a number of different flavors of jam; many are unusual and in limited production.
-Eat inside or our on the deck with the duo playing checkers.
+Don’t miss the gift shop, filled with Maine-made products; there’s also a tasting bar for the jams.
+Don’t be surprised if you end up purchasing a number of different jam flavors; many are unusual and produced in limited quantities.
+Eat inside or out on the deck with the duo playing checkers.

 If nothing else, this place is bound to make you smile.